livingfluids/SbmBloodFoam/README.md

 ## Monitoring the residuals

-The residuals of the simulations can be monitored on real time by typing the following command:
+The residuals of the simulations can be monitored in real time by typing the following command:
 ```bash
 foamMonitor -l ./postProcessing/residuals/0/residuals.dat
 ```